The 3 Principles to Achieving Financial Independence Through Real Estate Investing

 Fernando Aires, who designed computer chips in the tech industry for over 25 years, was able to achieve the coveted financial independence through real estate and leave his full-time job in 2014.
 In our recent conversation, in regards to quitting his job through real estate, he said, “the key for me has been to buy enough properties, mostly with long-term fixed rate financing and some cash, in order to achieve this parity with my corporate income.”

 For Fernando, it was a long process, but the juice was definitely worth the squeeze.
 Along the way, he discovered some tricks that enabled him to expedite the process.

 #1 – Tax Benefits

-Firstly, Fernando didn’t pursue zero or little money down loans or a creative strategy or really anything fancy.
+Firstly, Fernando didn’t pursue zero or little money down loans or a creative strategy or really anything fancy as he sought financial independence through real estate.
 “Most of my properties are financed,” he said.
-“I try to get as much long-term fixed financing as possible, so by itself the property doesn’t generate lots of cash flow.
+“I try to get as much long-term fixed financing as possible, so by itself, the property doesn’t generate lots of cash flow.
 My typical cash flow for financed properties is about $250/month.”